Shubhiiiii/Internship-Assignment/README.md

-The site is not responsive since i fell short of time.
-I discovered the opportunity late.
+The site is not responsive.
+I discovered the opportunity late so i didn't get the time.
 Please open index.html with Google Chrome.